 A seasoned cast-iron pan can smoke because the heat is too high with either no oil or too much oil on the surface.
-While this does not cause permanent harm to the pan in most cases if it’s only for short periods of time like while cooking eggs or bacon.
+This does not cause permanent harm to the pan in most cases if it’s only for short periods like while cooking eggs or bacon.
 It will stop smoking when the pan cools down.

 This can be a very frustrating experience for many people, but with the right knowledge and care you can make your cast iron pan stop smoking.
 We’ll cover different ways to clean your pan of any unwanted residue that is making it smoke as well as how to season it correctly so you’re not wasting time scrubbing off all the seasoning every time you cook something new!